osuosl/website/content/blog/osl-assist-gci.md

 Code-in contest, people may visit http://osuosl.org/gci or follow [@osuosl on Twitter](http://twitter.com/osuosl).

-.. class:: no-breaks

 About the OSU Open Source Lab:

 The Oregon State University Open Source Lab is the home of growing, high-impact open source communities.
 Its world-class hosting services enable